Benny's Video: Critical response

 Writing for Film4, Matt Glasby described the film as "the cinema of dread rather than of surprise; a curtain-twitching thriller (sans thrills) about how evil creeps in unseen when all seems safe, still and banal."

 Eric Henderson, reviewing the film for Slant Magazine in 2006, derided it, deeming it "a smug, contemptuous, passive-aggressive attack on the dehumanizing effects of media, without even the common decency to offer shrill sensationalism to punch up its subsequently feckless, reactionary, pomo assertions."

-As of July 2023, the film has a 64% approval rating on the internet review aggregator Rotten Tomatoes, and a 60/100 on Metacritic.
+On the review aggregator website Rotten Tomatoes, 62% of 13 critics' reviews are positive.
+Metacritic, which uses a weighted average, assigned the film a score of 60 out of 100, based on 9 critics, indicating "mixed or average" reviews.

 Home media

 Kino International released the film on DVD in 2006.
 The Criterion Collection released the film on Blu-ray in December 2022 as part of a Michael Haneke trilogy comprising his first three films, alongside The Seventh Continent (1989) and 71 Fragments of a Chronology of Chance (1994).
+In July 2025 the film was included in the Michael Haneke Collection Blu-ray which was released by Umbrella Entertainment.
+On 6 October 2025 Curzon included the film in their Haneke collection box-set.